BUEC500C1/api-design-LiJingyi0213/README.md

 - Enter an airport name, then we can get the information of this airport.

 ## Project Demo
-Enter airpot name(for example:Lindu Airport)
+Enter airport name(for example:Lindu Airport)

 Result: